Skip to content

 Depositions

-You’ll be transcribing testimony given under oath outside the courtroom, and some of these sessions can get more intense than your favorite courtroom TV show.
+You’ll be transcribing testimony given under oath outside the courtroom, and trust me, some of these sessions can get more intense than a Netflix courtroom series.
+For this exact reason, verbatim transcribers of depositions must have excellent hearing and typing skills.

 Interrogations

-These transcripts need to maintain the highest level of accuracy because they often involve details about injuries, medical procedures, or health conditions that could affect legal outcomes. – steer through complicated medical terms while ensuring the document meets legal formatting requirements.
+Like the rest of the legal documents, these transcripts need to maintain the highest level of accuracy as these often include details about injuries, medical procedures, or health conditions that could affect legal outcomes – all while steering through complicated medical terms while ensuring the document meets legal formatting requirements.

 And sometimes, you’ll find yourself googling how to spell words that look like someone just smashed their palm on the keyboard – that’s part of the fun.